Empower Your Practice

 Your day could be devoted to anything between standard of care appointments and vaccinations, mental health visits and action, and end-of-life care planning.

-GPs are also in a special position in the healthcare system: they are usually the first people you see if you’re ill.
+GPs are also in a special position in the healthcare system: they are usually the first people you see if you are ill.
 What it does mean is that the ability to evaluate, triage and manage care is absolutely critical.
 In private practice, this responsibility extends into shaping the entire patient experience, from that first phone call to follow up care.

 Essential Qualifications Every GP Needs

-To practise as a GP in the UK, you must first hold a recognised medical degree and be registered with the General Medical Council (GMC).
+If you are an adult learner who does not have traditional qualifications, an Access to HE course is a common alternative way to get in.
 After medical school, all doctors complete two years of Foundation Training (Foundation Year 1 and Foundation Year 2), followed by three years of the GP Specialty Training programme.

 As part of this Foundation training, you will learn various specialities in hospital and will experience a broad range of general medicine and other specialities.